-Ireland is known as the emerald isle and is the third largest island in Europe.
-Situated in the north-western corner of Europe, it is a neighbour to England, but has been divided into two since 1921 when The Republic of Ireland (about five- sixths of the island) gained its independence after many turbulent years, leaving Northern Ireland to remain under Great Britain.
+Ireland is known as the emerald isle and is the third-largest island in Europe.
+Situated in the north-western corner of Europe, it is a neighbor to England, but has been divided into two since 1921 when The Republic of Ireland (about five-sixths of the island) gained its independence after many turbulent years, leaving Northern Ireland to remain under Great Britain.
 As a travel destination, it has plenty to offer: a mild climate (the reason why it is so green!), stunning coastal stretches, and plenty to see and do.
 It lives up to all the positive clichés you´ve heard about it…the best golf courses, best oysters, best singers, best pubs, and best touring holidays – and that´s no blarney!
 Oh and don´t forget the Guinness!

 Ireland (Republic of Ireland) is a country in north-western Europe.

 Golf in Ireland, check out the top course + videos.

 In 2021 traveltalk.dk will feature much more on the country, its history and attractions, pubs, golf, gastronomy, touring routes and travel tips.
 We will feature an introduction to the 10 best golf courses as well as the K Club just outside Dublin.
 It is known for its high standards of quality and atmosphere – a destination not to be missed.